 Originally, all of theses sterling silver hand mirrors had a beveled glass mirror.
 If possible it is best to reuse the old mirror.
 Old mirrors always look much better (in my opinion.)
-The old mirror can be removed from the sterling silver fitter, and resilvered with all the ghosts, imperfections and character of time.
+The old mirror can be removed from the sterling silver hand mirror, and resilvered with all the ghosts, imperfections and character of time.
 This is my recommendation.
-New mirrors look too perfect and inauthentic.

 There are three types of bezels holding the mirrors in the frame.
-This one (shown left) is simply pressure fit so that the mirror has to fit exactly right.
+The mirror has to fit exactly right.
 I mean exactly, exactly, exactly.
 If the mirror is broken save the pieces.
 It can be used as a pattern for the new mirror.

-The other kinds of bezels are very thin with an edge that fits right under the front edge of the sterling silver frame.
+The mirror bezels are very thin with an edge that fits right under the front edge of the sterling silver frame.
 Taking it in and out is super tricky.
 Do not do this yourself.
 If the bezel is kinked, it doesn't fit correctly.